jidongbsu/cs333/labs/icmp/README.md

 $ ping www.google.com
 ```

-make sure you ping command works and you do get response from google, otherwise this lab makes no sense. if ping works, press ctrl-c to stop the ping command and move on to step 2.
+make sure your ping command works and you do get responses from google, otherwise this lab makes no sense. if ping works, press ctrl-c to stop the ping command and move on to step 2.

 2. attacker, run that attack command: